-We cordially invite you to attend the 2022 Annual Meeting of Shareholders of Glacier Bancorp, Inc. (the "Company"), to be conducted virtually on April 27, 2022, at 9:00 a.m.
-Mountain Time (the "Annual Meeting").
-Our Annual Meeting will once again not be held at a physical location and instead will be held solely via the Internet.
-You will be able to attend the Annual Meeting by logging in at www.virtualshareholdermeeting.com/GBCI2022.
+We cordially invite you to attend the 2023 Annual Meeting of Shareholders of Glacier Bancorp, Inc. (the "Company"), to be conducted on April 26, 2023, at 9:00 a.m.
+Mountain Time (the "Annual Meeting") at The Hilton Garden Inn, 1840 Highway 93 South, Kalispell, Montana.
 The purpose of the Annual Meeting is to vote on the following proposals:

-- 1. To elect nine directors to serve on the Company's board of directors until the 2023 annual meeting of shareholders; - 2.
-To approve an amendment to the Company's Restated Articles of Incorporation to increase the authorized number of shares of common stock, \$0.01 par value per share, from 117,187,500 to 234,000,000; - 3.
-To vote on an advisory (non-binding) resolution to approve the compensation of the Company's Named Executive Officers; - 4.
-To ratify the appointment of BKD, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022; and - 5.
+- 1. To elect ten directors to serve on the Company's board of directors until the 2024 annual meeting of shareholders; - 2.
+To vote on an advisory (non-binding) resolution to approve the compensation of the Company's Named Executive Officers; - 3.
+To vote, in an advisory (non-binding) capacity, on the frequency of future advisory votes on the compensation of the Company's Named Executive Officers; - 4.
+To ratify the appointment of FORVIS, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023 and - 5.
 To consider such other matters as may properly come before the meeting or any adjournments or postponements.

-If you were a shareholder of record on February 24, 2022, you may vote on the proposals presented at the Annual Meeting by means of remote communication or by proxy.
+If you were a shareholder of record or beneficial owner on February 23, 2023, you may vote on the proposals presented at the Annual Meeting.
 We encourage you to promptly vote by phone or via the Internet, or complete and return the enclosed proxy card or voting instruction form, to ensure that your shares will be represented and voted at the meeting in accordance with your instructions.
-If you attend the meeting virtually, you may withdraw your proxy and vote your shares by means of remote communication.
+If you attend the meeting in person, you generally will be able to withdraw your proxy and vote your shares.